-We learned about the pure and simple lives of the monks; eating only what we needed for sustenance and in a non-gluttonous manner.
-We also chanted for reflection and intention before all of our meals.
-Then, we ate a simple vegetarian meal.
+Here you are able to learn about the pure and simple lives of the monks; eating only what we needed for sustenance and in a non-gluttonous manner.
+You will practice chanting, chanting for reflection and intention before all meals.
+Eating simple, vegetarian meals in an appreciative and non-gluttonous way.

 Most of the food that the monks eat is offered to them daily by the community.
-We practiced the proper way to offer monks food.
+You will also practice the proper way to offer monks food.

-Embarrassing Story: one morning during breakfast.
-We were having a simple noodle soup; there was hot sauce available to add flavor to the soup.
+One morning during breakfast, we were having a simple noodle soup.
+There was hot sauce available to add flavor to the soup.
 I added a generous scoop to my soup then took a seat.
 We chanted about eating not for taste or enjoyment, but for sustaining our bodies.
-I then took a bite of the spiciest food I have ever put in my mouth.
+I then took a bite… of the spiciest food I have ever put in my mouth.
 Now I love spicy food, but this was another level.
 I began to panic, being in an obligatory position to eat the sickeningly spicy food.
-I tried to [nonverbally] get my mother’s attention and signal for help.
+I tried [non-verbally] to get my mother’s attention and signal for help.
 She graciously helped me by splitting our soups together and mixing it like some sort of mad scientist in a lab after she realized why I was suffering.
 Nobody around us knew what was going on as they silently ate their soup.
 Meanwhile, we were trying to contain our laughter and desperation.

 These two days were enlightening and provided a more authentic look into the lives of the monks.
 Spending time in absolute silence gives you a new perspective on life and all of the ‘meaningless’ chatter.
 I left the retreat with a desire to have more authentic connections with people and to the places I go.
 If you find yourself in Chiang Mai, I encourage you to consider attending for yourself

-Comment below, telling me if you think you could handle two days of silence.
+Do you think you could handle a couple days of silence?